 Developing the Curriculum

-During the week beginning Monday 17th October 2016, Blackfell followed the theme of ‘Be Safe, Be Fit and Be Healthy.’
-Our curriculum was directed primarily on these three areas.
-Teachers and other agencies worked together to ensure the children had a fun and educational week learning about and participating in a variety of health, safety and fitness activities.
-Teachers tailored their lessons around a range of related areas and issues: staying safe on the internet; stranger danger; road safety; people who can help us; a healthy lifestyle/diet and keeping our bodies and mind fit.
-The RNLI, a demonstration chef, The Lifestyle and Fitness Team, Hoopstarz and Glo fit all helped to ensure that this was a fun and active week.
-Additionally, children from Nursery through to Year 6 competed in our Sponsored Stepper Challenge with the aim of achieving a class average of 8000 steps.
-Pupils wore a pedometer for the day (Nursery for a half day with the goal of 4000 steps); it was great to see so many children around the school and playground attempting to keep as active as possible.
+Throughout the academic year, teachers and other agencies will work together to ensure the children have a fun and educational week learning about and participating in a variety of health, safety and fitness activities.
+Teachers will tailor their lessons around a range of related areas and issues: staying safe on the internet; stranger danger; road safety; people who can help us; a healthy lifestyle/diet and keeping our bodies and mind fit.
+The RNLI, a demonstration chef, The Lifestyle and Fitness Team, Hoopstarz and Glo fit will all help to ensure a fun and active year.
+Additionally, children from Nursery through to Year 6 will compete in a sponsored fitness activity.

 The staff at Blackfell regularly apply the school ethos of risk-taking, resilience, resourcefulness, relationships and reflection into all P.E and sports lessons.